 Radiant Barrier Foil or Paint?

 Part of the economic stimulus package increases the tax credit for insulating material.
 Foil falls in this category.
 Note, however, that the credit only applies to the material, not labor installation costs.
 This makes it a sensible DIY project.
 In this article I detail the steps you can take to install it.
 This is a great DIY project to do in the cool months following New Years, but any time is good depending on your latitude.

 Methods for Installing Radiant Barrier Foil

-There are three common methods of installation:
+There are four common methods of installation:

-Stapling it directly to the rafters.
+Stapling it directly to the rafters supporting the roof sheathing.

 Stapling it in the space between the rafters.

 This is the most effective way to keep the heat in the home in the winter months.
 Its also the best way to keep cool in summer by virtually eliminating thermal transfer.
 Jim Dutton of the Texas Home Improvement show (AM 740 in Houston) explains it best.
 And I paraphrase: